Haley Bradshaw, MD

 PGY-2

-I am from Thomasville, North Carolina, and I did my medical school in Des Moines, Iowa.
-I love to play video and board games and other nerdy activities.
-The mountains are my home, and you can find me enjoying the lovely weather at all times of the year.
+I am from Thomasville, North Carolina, and attended medical school in Des Moines, Iowa.
+I enjoy video games, board games and other nerdy activities.
+The mountains feel like home, and you can find me enjoying the outdoors in every season.
 Fall is my favorite time of year because I love football, and Halloween is my birthday.

 Undergraduate: Wake Forest University, Winston-Salem, NC